opportunity-searcher/opportunity-searcher.github.io/index.md

 ## Deployment

-The application can be found hosted on the Digital Ocean cloud servers [insert link (here)](insertlink)
+The application can be found hosted on the Digital Ocean cloud servers [here](http://104.131.93.174)

 # Project Progress